 Rachmaninoff.
 Concerto No. 2 in C minor op.
 18, third movement.
 Eugene istomin, Philadelphia Orchestra, Eugene Ormandy.
 Recorded for Columbia on April 8, 1956

 Bach – Rachmaninoff.
-Prelude of the Partita No. 3 for Solo Violin.
-Sergei Rachmaninoff recorded in February 1942.
+Prelude from the Partita No. 3 for Solo Violin.
+Sergei Rachmaninoff, recorded in February 1942.
 (For his own pleasure, and also as a barometer of his pianistic form, Istomin loved to play this piece, which he occasionally performed as an encore)